r4dixx/discord-quotebot/docs/README.md

 4. Copy the generated link and open it to add the bot to your server.

-### Declare Discord secrets

-In order to setup and run the project, you need to have the following environment variables set:
+Now in order to run the project, you will need to have the following environment variables set:

    - Your app OAuth2 client ID as `CLIENT_ID`.
    - Your bot token as `TOKEN`.
    - Your server ID as `GUILD_ID`.
-   - At least one user ID in `CAPTAIN_IDS` for edition/deletion rights.
+   - At least one user ID in `CAPTAIN_IDS` (for more advanced rights)

    > You can add as many captains as you'd like but I recommend you keep it minimal.